jgraham0325/land-register-api-docs/README.md

 Please contact the Street Manager team directly through email or Slack, should you have any queries or require additional support.

+**NOTE:** This documentation is being trialled for use with the Street Manager pilot and private beta, it is not in final state and should not be taken as production documentation.

 ## GitHub pages

 This repository contains a folder `/docs` which is intended to be served as a [Jekyll](https://jekyllrb.com/docs/github-pages/) static HTML site for serving the documentation via GitHub pages.
 See [here](https://help.github.com/en/articles/configuring-a-publishing-source-for-github-pages) for details on setting up the repository.